MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 **Update the `acceptMappedClaims` field:**

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator).
 1. Select your username in the upper-right corner.
-Verify you're signed in to a directory that uses Application Proxy.
-If you need to change directories, select **Switch directory** and choose a directory that uses Application Proxy.
+Verify you're signed in to a directory that uses application proxy.
+If you need to change directories, select **Switch directory** and choose a directory that uses application proxy.
 1. Browse to **Identity** > **Applications** > **App registrations** and select your application.
 1. From the sidebar of the **App registrations** page for your application, select **Manifest**.
 The manifest JSON code for your application's registration appears.
 1. Search for the `acceptMappedClaims` field, and change the value to `True`.